Greg0109/RubyCapstone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Ruby Capstone
+# Ruby Capstone - Meme Twitter Bot

+This is a twitter bot, it scrappes memes from the /r/memes subreddit and uploads them to twitter.

+I made this bot cause I really like memes and I use twitter a lot, so it was only logical.
+Also the Twitter API is very well documented and made it easy to implement on the project.

-This is a twitter bot, it scrappes memes from the /r/memes subreddit and uploads them to twitter It has been made using ruby with some classes to take the load from the main script.
+It has been made using ruby with some classes to take the load from the main script.

 I corrected the errors using Rubocop and used RSpec to do the testing

 ## Screenshot